zacanger/zacanger.github.io/blog/src/meditation-log.md

 sparkles seemed fairly stationary, and it's the holidays, so I willed for there to be more of them and for them to fall like snow, which didn't exactly work, but more of them did come into focus and move downwards (as long as I was keeping my focus on them).
-Around this time I felt pretty good, physically.
-I had an itch on my leg but it felt _good_, for example.
+Around this time I was feeling pretty good, physically.
+Aches, pains, itches, all either vanished or turned into nice sensations.

 Then the flickering started.
 It was like giant white glowing books with their pages being flipped, or a deck of cards being shuffled, maybe.
 Huge and white,